EstebanM-M/AI-Projects-/final-projects/9-GenAI-Language-Modeling-Transformers/README.md

-# Generative AI: Language Modeling with Transformers
+# Final Project: Language Modeling with Transformers

-This module explores transformer architectures in depth.
-Labs cover the construction and pretraining of LLMs, with a focus on language modeling tasks and transformer-based techniques.
+This project trains or fine-tunes a transformer-based language model for a downstream NLP task using Hugging Face Transformers.
+It includes training scripts and evaluation.